Tuesday 8 February 2022

 4. Start with a clean pan.

-5. Remove chipotle chilli from cream; add a few tablespoons of cream and reheat until steam rises and small bubbles appear around the edge of the pot; DO NOT ALLOW TO BOIL; the task is to make the cream hot enough to melt the chocolate when it's added but not so much that the cream boils
+5. Remove chipotle chilli from cream; add cream to clean pan over med-low heat; reheat until steam rises and small bubbles appear around the edge of the pot; DO NOT ALLOW TO BOIL; the task is to make the cream hot enough to melt the chocolate when it's added but not so much that the cream boils

 6. Remove from heat